Deputy Director and Professor of Practice, Security Studies

-Colonel (Ret.)
-Daniel Hampton brings more than 20 years of experience developing and implementing U.S. defense policy and strategy in Africa.
-As professor of practice in security studies, he oversees curriculum and program management in the areas of defense institution building, national security strategy, and civil-military cooperation.
+Colonel (retired) Daniel Hampton brings more than 25 years of experience developing and implementing U.S. defense policy and strategy in Africa.
+As professor of practice in security studies, he oversees curriculum development and program management in the areas of institutional capacity building and civil-military cooperation.

 Areas of Expertise

-Political-Military Affairs, Peace Support Operations, National Security Strategy, Department of Defense and U.S. Embassy Operations, U.S. Security Assistance Planning and Execution.
+Political-Military Affairs, Institutional Capacity Building, Peace Support Operations, Department of Defense and U.S. Embassy Operations, U.S. Security Assistance Planning and Execution.

 Africa Center for Strategic Studies, April 2014

 Africa Center for Strategic Studies, May 2016

 Africa Center for Strategic Studies, June 2014

 Africa Defense Forum, March 11, 2020

 War Room, April 10, 2019